8 Datastore

 8.1 Datastore files

-The permission of the datastores files is accessible to the user that starts the backend only.
+Datastores files are only accessible by the user that starts the backend.
 Typically this is root, but if the backend is started as a non-privileged user, or if privileges are dropped (see Backend section) this may be another user, such as in the following example where clicon is used:

 sh> ls -l /usr/local/var/example